bhnord/activities/README.md

 **05/27 12:00PM - 05/27 01:00PM @ City Hall**
 Join community leaders and members of the Guyanese diaspora for a flag raising ceremony on City Hall Plaza to celebrate Guyana’s Independence and recognize the contributions of Guyanese Bostonians to the fabric of the city.
 <a href="https://www.boston.gov/calendar/guyana-flag-raising" target="_blank">info link</a>

+# Wednesday, May 28, 2025

+### Boston Landing Outdoor Movies

+**05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
+UPDATE: Due to inclement weather, Mean Girls screening (originally on Thursday, May 22) will now be rescheduled to Thursday, June 12.
+<a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>

+### Boston Landing Outdoor Movies

+**05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
+UPDATE: Due to inclement weather, Mean Girls screening (originally on Thursday, May 22) will now be rescheduled to Thursday, June 12.
+<a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>